 Recycling helps to conserve our natural resources.
 Because it requires significantly less energy, recycling plastic is more environmentally-friendly than recycling glass.
 Post-Consumer Recycled (PCR) PET and PCR HDPE are planet-friendly options that are becoming more popular.
 Both resins help reduce greenhouse gas emissions that are damaging our planet.
-In a circular economy, making new products from PCR resins removes plastic from the environment by converting plastic discarded by the consumer back into resin that can be used again.
+In a circular economy, making new products from PCR resins removes plastic from the environment by converting discarded plastic back into resin that can be used again.
 These resins are also fully recyclable in the current recycling stream.
-If you are considering switching from traditional plastic to a PCR plastic, you can calculate the savings both options yield by using our PCR PET and PCR HDPE sustainability calculators.
+Considering a switch from traditional plastic to a PCR plastic?
+You can calculate the savings both options yield by using our PCR PET and PCR HDPE sustainability calculators.

 Plastic Uses Less Energy to Produce

 Producing glass is an extremely heat-intensive process and uses a large amount of energy.
 The raw materials are placed in a furnace where they are heated to 2600 – 2800 degrees Fahrenheit for melting.
 The temperature is then reduced as the molten glass is cut, molded, and blown into its final bottle form.
 The glass making process requires energy that is equivalent to 3.0 grams of CO2 per 1.0 gram of glass.